aentan/Parallax-Scroll/README.md

 The only limitation is that the `background-size` property is not supported by IE&lt;9 so this plugin would not work on that ancient browser.

 This plugin is loosely based on Peder Andreas Nielsen&rsquo;s [Parallax ImageScroll](https://github.com/pederan/Parallax-ImageScroll).
-Beautiful tilt-shift photos by [rolohauck](https://www.flickr.com/photos/rolohauck/).
+Beautiful tilt-shift photos in the demo by [rolohauck](https://www.flickr.com/photos/rolohauck/).

 ===